pingcap/docs/dev/reference/tools/sync-diff-inspector/overview.md

 sync-diff-inspector needs to obtain the information of table schema, to query data, and to build the checkpoint database to save breakpoint information.
 The required database privileges are as follows:

 * Upstream database
-    - `SELECT` (check data for comparison)
+    - `SELECT` (checks data for comparison)
-    - `SHOW_DATABASES` (view database name)
+    - `SHOW_DATABASES` (views database name)
-    - `RELOAD` (view table schema)
+    - `RELOAD` (views table schema)
 * Downstream database
-    - `SELECT` (check data for comparison)
+    - `SELECT` (checks data for comparison)
-    - `CREATE` (create the checkpoint libraries and tables)
+    - `CREATE` (creates checkpoint database and tables)
-    - `DELETE` (delete the information on the checkpoint table)
+    - `DELETE` (deletes information on the checkpoint table)
-    - `INSERT` (write data into the checkpoint table)
+    - `INSERT` (writes data into checkpoint table)
-    - `UPDATE` (modify the checkpoint table)
+    - `UPDATE` (modifies checkpoint table)
-    - `SHOW_DATABASES` (view database name)
+    - `SHOW_DATABASES` (views database name)
-    - `RELOAD` (view table schema)
+    - `RELOAD` (views table schema)

 ### Configuration File Description

 The configuration of sync-diff-inspector consists of three parts:

-- `Global config`: General configurations, including log level, chunk size, number of threads to check, etc.
+- `Global config`: General configurations, including log level, chunk size, number of threads to check.
-- `Tables config`: Configure the tables for checking.
+- `Tables config`: Configures the tables for checking.
 If some tables have a certain mapping relationship between the upstream and downstream databases or have some special requirements, you must configure these tables.
-- `Databases config`: Configure the instances of the upstream and downstream databases.
+- `Databases config`: Configures the instances of the upstream and downstream databases.

 Below is the description of a complete configuration file: